hipe/tmx/fields/doc/issues/012-normal-normalization.md

 library stack), but the answer is probably "yes".

-the function must result in false-ish or a [#co-004] known known. when false-ish the local participant is to assume that the normalization (serialization or validation, etc) failed (or that a related facility is unavailable), and it must take appropriate action (abandoing all futher processing of the request, probably).
+the function must result in false-ish or a [#co-004] known known. when false-ish, the local participant is to assume that the normalization (serialization or validation, etc) failed (or that a related facility is unavailable), and it must take appropriate action (abandoing all futher processing of the request, probably).